georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Annulment vs Divorce in Georgia

-Certain legal grounds must be established before a divorce or annulment decree may be issued by the Georgia courts.
+Certain legal grounds should be established before the Georgia courts may issue a divorce or annulment decree.
 These grounds are among some of the differences between the two processes.
-Others include limitation of periods to file a claim and within which judgment can be ordered, availability of court records, and alimony.
+Others include the limitation of periods to file a claim and within which judgment may be ordered, the availability of court records, and alimony.

 Annulment